Additive posets, CW-complexes, and graphs

-\begin{lemma} Any set of pairwise independent nonzero vectors in an additive poset is linearly independent. \end{lemma}
+\begin{lemma} Any pairwise independent nonzero vectors in an additive poset are linearly independent (over $\Z/2\Z$). \end{lemma}

-\begin{proof} If the set in question is not linearly independent, then it has a finite subset, say, $\{b_1,..., b_n\}$ such that $b_1+ \cdots +b_n=0$.
+\begin{proof} If the vectors in question are not linearly independent, then some of them, say, $\{b_1,..., b_n\}$ satisfy $b_1+ \cdots +b_n=0$ where $n\geq 1$.
 For $n=1$, this contradicts the assumption $b_1 \neq 0$.
 Suppose that $n \geq 2$.
 Since the vectors $b_2,..., b_n$ are independent from~$b_1$, their sum is also independent from~$b_1$, see Lemma~\ref{lemma4}.
 Then Consequently, $b_1=0$ which contradicts the assumptions of the lemma. \end{proof}